Opik Agent Optimization Overview

 - Prompt engineering is not easily repeatable or scalable alone

-- Variations across models could lead to performance degration, you need to tune prompts for each model
+- Possible performance degration across models, you need to tune prompts for each model

 - Optimization may unlock performance, cost and reliability improvements

-- As systems evolve to be more interdependent, manually tuning multiple prompts becomes increasingly difficult.
+- As systems evolve, manually tuning multiple prompts becomes increasingly difficult

 So when should you use prompt optimization?